 Dr. Yin actively engages in public service focusing on public health and the built environment in the Buffalo-Niagara Region.

-- Silverman, R.M., Yin, L., Patterson, K.L. and Derudder, B. (forthcoming).
+- Silverman, R.M., Yin, L., and Patterson, K.L.
+2015.
 Municipal property acquisition patterns in a shrinking city: Evidence for the persistence of an urban growth paradigm in Buffalo, NY.
 Cogent Social Sciences.
+1, pp1-22

-- Huang, H. and Yin, L. (Forthcoming) Creating Sustainable Urban Built Environments: An application of Hedonic House Price Models in Wuhan, China.
+- Huang, H. and Yin, L. 2015.
+Creating sustainable urban built environments: An application of hedonic house price models in Wuhan, China.
 Journal of Housing and Built Environment.
+30. pp219-235

 - Yin, L. and Shiode, N. (2014) “3D Spatial-Temporal GIS Model of Urban Environments for Supporting the Designing and Planning Process.
 Journal of Urbanisim: International Research on Placemaking and Urban Sustainability.
 7(2). pp 152-169

 - Yin, L., Raja, S., Li, X., Lai, Y., Epstein, L. H., and Roemmich, J. N. (2013) Neighborhood for Playing: Using GPS, GIS, and Accelerometry to Delineate Areas within which Youth are Physically Active.
 Urban Studies, 50(14), pp2922-2939

 - Yin, L. (2013) Assessing Walkability in the City of Buffalo: An Application of Agent-Based Simulation, Journal of Urban Planning and Development.
 139(3). pp166-175

 - Silverman, R.M., Yin, L, and Patterson, K. 2013.
 Dawn of the Dead City: An Exploratory Analysis of Vacant Addresses in Buffalo, NY 2008-2010.
 Journal of Urban Affairs 35(2), pp131-152